crisspu/weather-station-api/readme.md

 - Users are currently hardcoded in **infrastructure/data.ts** file.
   - See the file to see which users have access to which stations.
 - Stations are currently hardcoded in **infrastructure/data.ts** file.
-- Temperature readings currently use in-memory implementation (see **infrastructure/hardcoded-repositories.ts** file).
+- Temperature readings currently use Cosmos DB database.
+  - There is also unused in-memory implementation (see **infrastructure/hardcoded-repositories.ts** file).

 ## Example Calls